 For years, organizations, including advocacy groups HIMSS and CHIME, have pushed for a national patient identifier.
 They reason that as health data exchanges continue to evolve, the need for a consistent, accurate way to identify patient health records is becoming more and more pressing.
 Thus, the lack of a nationally uniform patient identification system has resulted in increased healthcare facility costs, health data exchange inefficiencies and patient safety threats, among other pervasive problems.

 The creation of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) called for the creation of a unique patient identifier.
 Congress subsequently overruled this mandate because of patient privacy concerns.
 A highly vocal minority fear governments or industry will exploit patient data and that privacy might be even harder to protect if an identifier were to be used.
 However, without one, it’s challenging to link disparate data to obtain a comprehensive picture of anyone patient’s healthcare experiences.
 Thus, before industry-wide interoperability can become a reality, federal agencies will need to prioritize standardizing all aspects of patient health record exchange.

-It’s difficult to simply copy information from one piece of EHR software to another.
-Mismatched types, strange data fields, and proprietary formats mean that data has to be manipulated and sanitized before it can be imported into another system.
+Currently, the healthcare technology offered by today’s vendors makes it difficult to simply copy or share information from one electronic health record software or other healthcare technology to another.
+Mismatched fonts, external data fields, and proprietary formats mean that data has to be manipulated and sanitized before it can be imported into another system.